NethServer/docs/administrator-manual/en/access.rst

 .. warning:: Change the root's password as soon as possible, by
              picking a secure one, composed of a random sequence of mixed-case letters, digits and symbols.

-If the File server, Email server or any other module requiring Users and groups module is installed from the Software center, the ``admin`` user is also available to access the web interface with same privileges as the ``root`` user.
-See :ref:`admin_user-section` for details.